Drdiaz02/flask-todo/readme.md

 Clone this repository in order to access the starter code for a simple `flask` application.
 Add the following enhancements:

+1. Use a redirect 302 to point the root page `/` to `/items`.
-1. Update the `/items` route to support adding items in response to a `POST` request.
+2. Update the `/items` route to support adding items in response to a `POST` request.
 Complete a 302 redirect to `/items` on success.
-2. Update the add item form to prevent users from submitting empty todo items
+3. Update the add item form to prevent users from submitting empty todo items
-1. Update the `/items` route to support deleting items in response to a `POST` request.
+4. Update the `/items` route to support deleting items in response to a `POST` request.
 Complete a 302 redirect to `/items` on success.
-3. Secure the page to prevent malicious users from being able to modify the HTML structure of the page.
+5. Secure the page to prevent malicious users from being able to modify the HTML structure of the page.
 Consider an input such as `"><h1>Hacked</h1><p "` and [html.quote](https://docs.python.org/3/library/html.html#html.escape).

 Usage
 -----